IamSila/ctfRoomWebAPP/README.md

 $db_pass = '';
 ```

-under admin.php --> responsible for adding judges into the system, under line 201, edit the db configuration to match this
+under admin.php --> responsible for adding judges into the system, in line 201, edit the db configuration to match this

 ```php
  $conn = new mysqli('localhost', 'root', '', 'ctfroom');
 ```

-under judgesPortal.php --> responsible for assigning points to the players, under line 203, edit the db configuration to match this
+under judgesPortal.php --> responsible for assigning points to the players, in line 203, edit the db configuration to match this

 ```php
 $conn = new mysqli('localhost', 'root', '', 'ctfroom');